sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

  Rain: Moderate
 The dashboard is useful because the mine operator gets a fleet-wide view rather than only individual drivers.

-10. What does the AI model actually predict?
+## 10. AI Model Prediction Tasks
-This needs to be one of your research questions.
+This should be one of the research questions.
 Possible AI tasks include:

 Object detection